claire-codes/blog-com/_posts/2016-03-09-semver-in-package-json.markdown

 First of all, let's understand how packages are versioned and what each of those numbers represent.

-Package versioning works on the principle of semantic versioning, or "semver".
-When you publish a new version of a module or package you should update the version number in line with certain conventions.
-A version number is made up of three figures representing the current increment:
+A piece of software, e.g. a node module, evolves and changes over time.
+When new features have been added or existing functionality has been modified, new versions of packages are released.
+This lets the world know that the code has changed in some way.
+Semantic versioning, or "semver", is a convention introduced to help give users of your package some idea of the changes in this version.
+A version number is made up of three figures, each of which represent a different type of change:

 > MAJOR.MINOR.PATCH

+You should increment the version number to indicate what changes you've made in this release.
 Quoting directly from [semver.org](http://semver.org/), release a:

 > * MAJOR version when you make incompatible API changes,
 * MINOR version when you add functionality in a backwards-compatible manner, and
 * PATCH version when you make backwards-compatible bug fixes.

 Reset the other increments as appropriate: a package on version 1.4.3 releasing a major version would be released as 2.0.0.
+See the [semver site](http://semver.org/) for more examples of how to correctly version your software.

 ## Carets & Tildes & Ranges, Oh my! :cat: :tiger: :bear:

 You've installed a dependency to your app using npm, but you're not too precious about the version of the dependency - it's not critical and it'll probably still work if the version is 0.4.1 or 0.4.2.
 You can specify how flexible you want to be with versions using special symbols in the `package.json` file. but you want to specify what version is used.
-Here's a quick primer:
+Here's a brief primer:

 | Symbol | Meaning | Example |
 |--|--|